rkitamu/atcoder/README.md

 * Clean workflow with everything under one repo for Go competitive programming

 Feel free to customize for other languages or workflows!

+## License

+This project is licensed under the MIT License.

+It includes code from [gosagawa/atcoder](https://github.com/gosagawa/atcoder), which is also licensed under the MIT License.